Cisplatin/Cisplatin/README.md

 ## Current To Do

-- Make the homepage interactive somehow
-- Add current Spotify/Github activity
 - Download local versions of Google fonts
+- Add photos/vides of life